crestdatasystems/greynoise/README.md

 ### Alerts Ingestion

-- For every alert triggerd by GreyNoise, new container/event will be created in Splunk SOAR instance.
+- For every alert triggered by GreyNoise, a new container/event will be created in Splunk SOAR instance.
-- Container/event name will be in format: "GreyNoise Alert: {Alert Name}: {Alert Type}: {Alert Timestamp} UTC"
+- Container/event name will be in the format: "GreyNoise Alert: {Alert Name}: {Alert Type}: {Alert Timestamp} UTC"
-- Connector will also add tag `greynoise-alert` to the container/event, which can be use to filter the alerts in Playbooks.
+- Connector will also add tag `greynoise-alert` to the container/event, which can be used to filter the alerts in Playbooks.
 - For all the details about IP address, separate artifact will be created.
-- Artifact will also have tag `greynoise-alert`, which can be use to filter the IP addresses in Playbooks.
+- Artifact will also have tag `greynoise-alert`, which can be used to filter the IP addresses in Playbooks.
-- NOTE: Currently only 10 recent IP addresses will be ingested for an alert due to limitiation from GreyNoise.
+- Note: Currently only 10 recent IP addresses will be ingested for an alert due to a limitation from GreyNoise.

 ### Feeds Ingestion

-- For feeds a single container/event will be created in Splunk SOAR instance for particular day.
+- For feeds, a single container/event will be created in Splunk SOAR instance for a particular day.
-- Container/event name will be in format: "GreyNoise Feed: {Current Date} UTC"
+- Container/event name will be in the format: "GreyNoise Feed: {Current Date} UTC"
-- Connector will also add tag `greynoise-feed` to the container/event, which can be use to filter the feeds in Playbooks.
+- Connector will also add tag `greynoise-feed` to the container/event, which can be used to filter the feeds in Playbooks.
 - For all the details about IP Classification Change and CVE Status Change, separate artifacts will be created.
-- Artifact will have tag `greynoise-feed-ip` for artifacts create via IP Classification Change and `greynoise-feed-cve` for artifacts create via CVE Status Change.
+- Artifact will have tag `greynoise-feed-ip` for artifacts created via IP Classification Change and `greynoise-feed-cve` for artifacts created via CVE Status Change.

 ## Playbooks